 You already have a group of people that have bought from you in the past.
 Why not make them happy they bought from you?
 That will make them continue to purchase from your organization.

 Thinking about your existing customers can also tell you a lot about which cause to select.
 Learn more about the people who work for the businesses that buy your products.
 What charities do they participate in?
 What do they post about on social media?
 These are clues that are invaluable for learning the most that you can about those who buy your product.
 Hopefully, this will allow you to attract more people from that audience.

 Cause marketing gets a lot of press.
 That means that the events you sponsor or even throw will be talked about, for free.
 This is some of the most natural PR your organization can get.

 You support the cause, and then the cause supports you.
 If you’ve targeted your cause to the right market, your name will be read off the screens of laptops, tablets, phones, and maybe even a newspaper!

 Again, depending on the accuracy of your targeting, you have the potential to reach a brand new audience.
 After all, if you picked a cause that is of interest to your ideal customers, what is to say that that very cause doesn’t affect another similar audience?

 This new audience will be exposed to your brand and will likely keep your company top-of-mind next time they need to purchase something to make their jobs easier.

 Start New Conversations

 In B2B, your content is likely focused on education or your product and services.
 Cause marketing gives you something new to talk about.

-Before cause marketing, the only reason that people were buying from you was to fill their need and your pocket.
+Before cause marketing, the only reason that people were buying from you was to fill their needs and your pocket.
 But give your company a cause and people will buy from you to support it.
-Brand marketing just might change your company forever.
+Brand marketing might change your company forever.